studylessshape/mdui-react/README.md

 });
 ```

-Point the target type can help users to handle the event.
+Specified the target type can help users to handle the event.